Dantewanders/NamasteWellness/README.md

 Using both intergrated terminals, run npm start to start the app!

-This should automatically open your browser with the link http://localhost:3000 to access the app.
+This will automatically open your browser with the link http://localhost:3000 to access the app.

 It is built with a tech stack of
 MySQL